-This course provides teachers with an overview of the basic structure and content necessary for an Advanced Placement course in Government and Politics: United States.
-The instructor will focus on the development of the content for each of the six units included in the course as well as the development of course objectives, learning activities, teaching strategies, and the use of multiple resources.
-Emphasis will be placed on preparing students for the AP examination.
-An analysis of past AP examinations will be included as well as a review of the standards established for the grading of the annual exams.
-A major portion of the course is devoted to the development of an AP Government and Politics course by each participant including the resources necessary for the implementation of such a course.
+This course provides teachers with an overview of the basic structure and content necessary for an AP course in Government and Politics: United States.
+The instructor will focus on the development the course using the redesigned curriculum framework as well as the development of learning activities and teaching strategies for use with each of the big ideas, learning objectives and essential knowledge included in the redesigned framework.
+Emphasis will be placed on the use of multiple resources in the teaching of the course as well as preparing students for the redesigned AP examination format.
+An analysis of sample AP examination questions will be included as well as a review of the standards for the grading of the exam.
+A major portion of the course is devoted to the development of units for an AP U.S. Government and Politics course by participants, including the learning activities and resources necessary for the implementation of such a course.
+This course is suitable for teachers new to AP U. S. Government and Politics as well as those experienced in the teaching of the course.
+The course will include a “best practices” sharing session and participants are encouraged to bring a copy of a favorite lesson/activity/strategy they have used in, or that could be adapted to, an AP U.S. Government and Politics course.

 At the conclusion of this course students will be able to: